Mastercard/flow/assert/assert-junit5/README.md

 Both queries use frozen preparation results and reject detached or unselected flows.

-Temporary tracer limits permit completion-owned `Reporting.QUIETLY` and reject other reporting modes, capture other than `LogCapture.NO_OP`, replay, foreign binding destinations, noncanonical prerequisites and non-class source URIs.
+Temporary tracer limits permit completion-owned `Reporting.QUIETLY` and reject other reporting modes, interval-based `LogCapture` (use `logs( CorrelatedCapture )`, which attributes events by a correlation identifier rather than by time), replay, foreign binding destinations, noncanonical prerequisites and non-class source URIs.
 Contexts/applicators, residue/checkers and autonomous actors require an explicit actual fixture domain, not just named resource rules.
 These are fail-closed implementation boundaries, **not new permanent support